icaromisquita/Bootcamp_Project_7_Using_ML_Models_to_build_recommender_systems/README.txt

 This project is a part of the [DataScience Bootcamp](https://www.wbscodingschool.com/data-science-bootcamp/) at [WBS Coding School](https://www.wbscodingschool.com/).
-Other datascience projects can be found at the main GitHub repo.
+Other data science projects can be found at the main GitHub repo.

 ⚙ WBS Project 7 - Recommenders System